xcp-ng/xcp-ng-org/docs/troubleshooting.md

 * On BIOS mode, you can enter a menu by typing `menu` and then modify the boot entries with the TAB key.
 Xen parameters are between `/boot/xen.gz` and the next `---`.
 Kernel parameters are between `/boot/vmlinuz` and the next `---`.
 :::

-If any of the above allows to work around your issue, please let us know ([github issues](https://github.com/xcp-ng/xcp/issues)).
+If any of the above allows to work around your issue, please let us know ([GitHub issues](https://github.com/xcp-ng/xcp/issues)).
 We can't fix issues we aren't aware of.

 ### During installation or upgrade